Energy-Efficient Mortgage: What It Is and How to Get One

 What is an energy-efficient mortgage?

-An EEM is a lot like any other type of home loan, except that it is geared toward homeowners who are interested in energy efficiency.
+An energy-efficient mortgage, or EEM, is a home loan that’s specifically geared toward homeowners interested in energy efficiency.
 These loans can be used to buy or refinance a home that already meets energy-efficiency standards or that will meet them after improvements are made.

-Generally speaking, green home loans let homeowners or homebuyers finance more than the purchase price of a home and use excess funds to pay for energy-efficient upgrades.
-EEMs may have high monthly payments and total loan costs, but homeowners can recoup these expenses (and then some) by paying lower energy costs during the years they own the home.
+Generally speaking, green home loans allow homeowners or homebuyers to finance more than the purchase price of a home and use the excess funds to pay for energy-efficient upgrades.
+EEMs may have high monthly payments and total loan costs, but homeowners can recoup these expenses (and potentially more) by incurring lower energy costs during the years they own the home.

-Eligible green upgrades can include solar panels, wind power, insulation and even new windows and doors that improve energy efficiency.
-Ultimately, the improvements that qualify for financing through an EEM can vary based on the home itself, the area the home is located in and other factors.
+The improvements that qualify for financing through an EEM can vary based on the home itself, the area in which the home is located and other factors.

 » MORE: Best mortgage lenders